Pros and Cons of Sewer Video Inspections During Real Estate Transactions

 Because sewer lines are underground, inspecting them can be hard.
 No buyer or seller wants to go through the expensive process of digging a trench to inspect a sewer line.
 But there is an easier way to inspect a sewer line, through a sewer video inspection.
 What is a sewer video inspection, and what are its pros and cons?

-To do a sewer video inspection, a plumber attaches a small camera to a flexible cable and inserts it into the sewer line.
+To do a sewer video camera inspection, a plumber attaches a small camera to a flexible cable and inserts it into the sewer line.
 As the camera makes its way through the line, the live video feed is observed by the plumber.
 This inspection allows the plumber to see the condition of the pipes and any cracks, clogs, tree roots and debris in them.

 Pros of a sewer video inspection